electricessence/webpack-scheme-helper/README.md

 # Webpack Scheme Helper

 Minimize the amount of configuration and code necessary for webpack configuration by using **_'schemes'_**.
+Otherwise known as 'scenarios'.

 *Source code is in TypeScript.*

 ## Schemes

 Schemes are a typical way that files are deployed.
 This utility simplifies the construction of a config that follows a typical scheme.

 Certain settings are enabled by default: